-To set your battery type:
+To set your transmitter battery type:

-- 1 Press the key to enter the menu - 2 Scroll to the BATT menu using the 1 or 3 arrows - 3 Press the key (on the locator) or the key (on the transmitter) to enter the BATT menu - 4 Scroll through the battery options using the the or kevs. - 5 Press the key to accept your selection and return to the main menu - 6 Press the key to return to the main operation screen
+- 1 Press the (b) key to enter the menu. - 2 Scroll to the BATT menu using the 1 or 2 arrows - 3 Press the key (on the locator) or the key (on the transmitter) to enter the BATT menu. - 4 Scroll through the battery options using the 1 or 3 keys.

+- Press the key to accept your selection and return to the main menu. - 6 Press the key to return to the main operation screen. - 7 If you are using the optional Li-Ion MRX(G) battery pack, the locator will automatically select the correct battery type.